Kannan171/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Double-click the jar file

+      **Expected**: Shows the GUI with a set of sample contacts and meetings.

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to your preferred size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by double-clicking the jar file.

-       Expected: The most recent window size and location is retained.
+      **Expected**: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

 ### Deleting a person